-The treatment will depend on what type of fracture your child has.
+The treatment for your child's broken leg will depend on the type of break.
 Sometimes when the fracture is mild it can be treated with a splint.
-More severe fractures may need to be put in a cast.
+More severe fractures need to be put in a cast.
 Sometimes surgery is needed.